rparrett/taipo/README.md

 - [ ] Deal with action ambiguity
   - [ ] Either prevent ambiguities when assigning words for targets
   - [ ] Or allow the player to tab through multiple completed targets
+  - [X] Yen text should be red when action panel item is disabled because we can't afford it
+  - [X] Action panel needs to get updated when money changes in case we can now afford something

 ## Attribution